JoelSjogren/video-organizer/HELP.md

 ## OPTIONS ##

     -u, --undo
-        undo organizing.
+        undo organization.
 FILES may be a *filelist*

     -o DIRECTORY, --outdir=DIRECTORY
         use DIRECTORY as root of all output; default is .